darkknightxi/HiringBot/README.md

-# Job-Description-Generator
+# HiringBot
-Creating an AI-powered job description generator.
+Creating an AI-powered assistant that helps the hiring teams become more efficient.